Hardwick Hall

-Hardwick Hall in Derbyshire is an architecturally significant country house from the Elizabethan era, a leading example of the Elizabethan prodigy house.
-Built between 1590 and 1597 for Bess of Hardwick, it was designed by the architect Robert Smythson, an exponent of the Renaissance style.
+Hardwick Hall is an architecturally significant Elizabethan-era country house in Derbyshire, England.
+A leading example of the Elizabethan prodigy house, the Renaissance style home was built between 1590 and 1597 for Bess of Hardwick to a design of the architect Robert Smythson.
 Hardwick Hall is one of the earliest examples of the English interpretation of this style, which came into fashion having slowly spread from Florence.
 Its arrival in Britain coincided with the period when it was no longer necessary or legal to fortify a domestic dwelling.

+The British Army's 1st Parachute Brigade was formed at Hardwick Hall in 1941.
+The Airborne Forces Depot and Battle School was located on the grounds of the estate from 1942 to 1946.

-After ownership for centuries by the Cavendish family and the line of the Earl of Devonshire and the Duke of Devonshire, ownership of the house was transferred to the Treasury in 1956 and then to the National Trust in 1959.
-The building was ruinous and required stabilisation and a subsequent restoration.
+After centuries in the Cavendish family and the line of the Earl of Devonshire and the Duke of Devonshire, ownership of the house was transferred to the Treasury in 1956 and then to the National Trust in 1959.
+The building was approaching ruin and required stabilisation and restoration.

-The Hall is fully open to the public and received 298,283 visitors in 2019.
+The Hall is open to the public and received 298,283 visitors in 2019.

+Hardwick Hall is surrounded by the 2,500 acre Hardwick Estate which contains meadows, woodland and ponds, the eastern side of Hardwick Estate extends into Nottinghamshire.